October 2008 (Part 2)

 The sure way to attain this level of strength and stability is to do what they do, i.e. learn personally from our certified Shaolin Wahnam instructors.
-You can view a list of our insturctors at http://www.wongkk.com/general/instructors-list.html .
+You can view a list of our insturctors here.

-But irrespective of whethe the blockage is old or new, and irrespective of its cause or causes, the chi fllow resulting from your correct practice will clear it.
+But irrespective of whether the blockage is old or new, and irrespective of its cause or causes, the chi flow resulting from your correct practice will clear it.
 But if you practice wrongly, even when you follow my instructions as best as you can, your practice may aggrevate your blockage and cause more paiin.

 Some people may be surprised at how one could practice wrongly if he follows my instructions.
-They will be further surprised that in fact ths is common.
+They will be further surprised that in fact this is common.

 Students may follow my instructions in details — or more exactly, they think they follow my instructions in details — yet they make mistakes.
-These mistakes are almost always not physical ones like when I ask them to stand upright, they adopt a Horse-Riding Stance.
-These mistakes are so obvious that even the half-blind can see them, though sometimes people do make such obvious mistakes, often on purpose because they think they are smarter than the master.
+These mistakes are so obvious that even the half-blind can see them, though sometimes people do make such obvious mistakes because they think they are smarter than the master.
 Frankly, I do not want to waste time on such smart Alexes.